HOW WE GOT HEREthe socialist step zero:

 1915 relativity

-1928 interview w/ George Viereck,
+1928 interview w/ george viereck,

-“I am a determinist.
-As such, I do not believe in free will.
+“I am a determinist. as such, I do not believe in free will.
 I believe in Spinoza’s God, who reveals himself in the orderly harmony of what exists. in schopenhauer’s words: ‘Man can do what he wants, but he cannot will what he wills’ accompany me in all situations throughout my life.”

 -my credo 1932-1932 obituary for Spinozawatson